Frequently Asked Questions

 OR

 2) Apply online through the Law School Admission Council (LSAC).
-There are fees associated with this method of application, so be sure to review LSAC's website prior to applying.
+While William & Mary Law School does not charge an application fee, there will be LSAC fees associated with this method of application, so be sure to review LSAC's website prior to applying.
 Applicants will use the LSAC transcript request form (TRF) embedded in the LSAC application to order official, sealed transcripts to be sent directly to LSAC from their institution(s).

 What are the key dates?